We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 A virus known as herpes simplex virus (HSV) causes genital herpes.
 The virus can easily spread from person-to-person through sexual activity.

 - HSV-1 is generally referred to as oral herpes as it tends to form in or near the mouth.

 - HSV-2 typically develops around the genitals and is the most common type of sexually transmitted infection.

 Sexual activity can spread both types of the herpes virus.
 Practicing safe sex can help prevent the virus from spreading.
-However, people can still contract the virus even when using a condom or dental dam.
+However, people can

 A person is at high risk for developing genital pimples when: